“My Secret Diary”: How Guillaume Uses PYM as a Private Photo Journal While Visiting 121 Places a Year

 Ten years from now, like Guillaume, you might look back and think:

 “This isn’t just an app.
-This is my life—saved, held, and remembered.”
+PYM is my private photo journal — my life saved, held, and remembered.”